 Sprint v.
 CSC Holdings, LLC (D. Del.)—Ryan was trial counsel for Sprint in a patent infringement action involving a portfolio of voice-over-packet (VOP) patents.
 The case settled on favorable terms for Sprint just before a jury was selected.

 Sprint v.
 Mediacom Communications Corp.
-(D. Del.)—Ryan is trial counsel for Sprint in a patent infringement action involving a portfolio of VOP patents.
-Ongoing.
+(D. Del.)Ryan was trial counsel for Sprint in a patent infringement action involving a portfolio of VOP patents.
+The case settled on favorable terms for Sprint just prior to trial.

 Ragan v.
 Berkshire Hathaway Automotive, Inc. (W.D.
 Mo. and S.D.
-Tex.)—Ryan is trial counsel for Berkshire Hathaway Automotive in two cases involving copyright and trade secret claims.
+Tex.)Ryan is trial and appellate counsel for Berkshire Hathaway Automotive in two cases involving copyright and trade secret claims.
+Ryan won a dispositive motion finding plaintiff’s copyright invalid and argued the copyrightability issue on appeal to the Eighth Circuit Court of Appeals.
 Ongoing.

 Sprint v.
 Time Warner Cable (D. Kan.)—Ryan was trial counsel for Sprint in a patent infringement action involving a portfolio of voice-over-packet (VOP) patents.
 Time Warner was represented by teams from Latham & Watkins and Arnold & Porter Kaye Scholer.
 After a three-week trial, the jury returned a verdict on behalf of Sprint, finding Time Warner Cable willfully infringed all asserted claims, and awarded Sprint its full damages ask of $139.8 million.
 This is the largest-ever patent verdict in the state of Kansas.
 Ryan also briefed the written description issue on appeal, where the Federal Circuit affirmed the complete jury verdict.
 Sprint Commc’ns Co.
 L.P. v.
 Time Warner Cable, Inc., et al., No. 2017-2247, 2018 WL 6266319, Fed.
 Cir.
 (November, 30, 2018).